If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Four college dorm-mates just wanted to sit down and order a cup of coffee and a glazed doughnut.
 By the time they were served months later, they had introduced the phrase “sit-in” to the dictionary and helped demolish Jim Crow laws across the South.

+In Greensboro, take a moment to put yourself in the shoes of the protesters.
 The young men, freshmen at North Carolina A & T College, were idealistic and angry.
 The indignity of segregation especially stung Joseph McNeil, who watched his humanity stripped away as he traveled from his home in New York back to college after Christmas break in 1960.
 In Philadelphia, he could order food like anyone else at the bus station cafe, but by the time he reached Richmond, Va., he was no longer served — his rights had disappeared.

 When he arrived back at his dorm, he joined three friends Franklin McCain, Ezell Blair, Jr. and David Richmond, to take a stand.
 History now remembers them as the Greensboro Four.

 The museum which opened in the former Woolworth’s store on the 50th anniversary of the sit-in, does a masterful job of putting visitors in the protesters’ place.
 An introductory film lets you watch as the students plan their action in Room 2128 of Scott Hall.
 (The museum has the original door.)

 Visitors then leave the room and step on an escalator leading to the lunch counter.
 Like the U.S. Holocaust Memorial Museum in Washington, D.C., you’re put in the footsteps of the participants.
 Your heart thumps as the escalator climbs.
 What would I do, you ask yourself.
 Would I be as brave as those four young men?